James V: Albany's regency

 Between 1517 and 1520, Albany sojourned in France, and did not exercise the regency in person, but through his lieutenants including Antoine d'Arces, sieur de la Bastie.
-On 26 August 1517 Albany and Charles, Duke of Alençon agreed the Treaty of Rouen, which renewed the Auld Alliance between Scotland and France and promised a French royal bride for James V. At England's request, Albany was detained in France for four years, and with him absent, Queen Margaret returned to Scotland and sought in vain to regain the regency.
+On 26 August 1517 Albany and Charles, Duke of Alençon, agreed to the Treaty of Rouen, which renewed the Auld Alliance between Scotland and France and promised a French royal bride for James V. At England's request, Albany was detained in France for four years, and with him absent, Queen Margaret returned to Scotland and sought in vain to regain the regency.
 Young James V was kept a virtual prisoner by Albany and his lieutenants, and Margaret was allowed to see her son only once between 1516 and the end of Albany's regency in 1524.
 Following the signing of the Treaty of Bruges (1521) between Henry VIII of England and Holy Roman Emperor Charles V, Francis I allowed the Duke of Albany to return to Scotland to strengthen the Franco-Scottish alliance.

 The Treaty of Rouen was ratified, and Madeleine of Valois was suggested as a suitable bride for James V. When the Duke of Albany returned in November 1521 Margaret sided with him against her husband, the Earl of Angus.
 Albany came to Edinburgh Castle, where James V was kept, and in a public ceremony, the keeper gave him the keys, which he passed to Margaret, who gave them back to Albany, symbolising that the government of Scotland was in his hands.
 Thus, Albany was able to keep an upper hand in regard to the ambitious Angus.
 The regent put Angus under charges of high treason in December 1521 and later sent him practically a prisoner to France.
-In November 1522, Albany took an army to besiege Wark Castle defended by William Lisle, but gave up after three days when the weather deteriorated.
+In November 1522, Albany took an army to besiege Wark Castle defended by William Lisle but gave up after three days when the weather deteriorated.

 Margaret's coup

 In 1524, Albany was finally removed from power in a coup d'état while he was in France.
-Margaret, with the help of James Hamilton, 1st Earl of Arran and his followers, brought James V from Stirling to Edinburgh.
+Margaret, with the help of James Hamilton, 1st Earl of Arran, and his followers, brought James V from Stirling to Edinburgh.
 In August, Parliament declared the regency at an end, and the 12-year-old King James was prematurely "erected" to full kingly powers.
 In November, Parliament formally recognised Margaret as the chief councillor to the King.
 Margaret's alliance with the Hamiltons inevitably alienated other noble houses.
 Henry VIII allowed the Earl of Angus (who Albany had banished) to return to Scotland in 1524, and he entered into an alliance with John Stewart, 3rd Earl of Lennox, an enemy of Margaret and Arran.
 When Angus arrived in Edinburgh with a large group of armed men, claiming his right to attend Parliament, Margaret ordered cannons to be fired on them from Edinburgh Castle.
 Parliament subsequently made Angus a Lord of the Articles and a member of the council of regency.